 General Statement to the entire class:

 “Welcome.
 I want to acknowledge it is a different start to the fall semester during this time, and we are all being asked to adjust.
-What this will mean for us is we are going to take care of ourselves and each other; following the public health orders in place asking us to wear face coverings.”
+What this will mean for us is we are going to take care of ourselves and each other; following the CSU policy in place asking us to wear face coverings.”

 Sample exchange if a student shows-up in your class without a face covering: "Hi, I noticed you don't have your face covering on.
 Do you have an exception for not wearing a face covering through the Student Disability Center?
-All state and county public health orders apply to the university, and it is CSU policy that everyone wear a face covering while on campus as well as in class, so I have to ask you to put one on before we can get started.
+It is CSU policy that everyone wear a face covering while on campus as well as in class, so I have to ask you to put one on before we can get started.
 If you don't have a face covering [option 1.
 I have one for you this time.] [option 2.
 You can go to XX location to get one.].
 Thanks."

 If the student refuses to wear a face covering:

-"I must remind you it is legally required by the county and state and is also University policy that everyone wear a face covering on campus and in classrooms.
+"I must remind you it is University policy that everyone wear a face covering on campus and in classrooms.
 This is for the health of everyone in the room and it is not my decision to ask you to wear a face covering.
 If you are not going to wear a face covering today, I must ask you to leave."

 If the student states they cannot wear a face covering for health reasons, the student may have worked through the Student Disability Center to obtain an exemption to wearing a face covering due to health reasons.
 That student will have a letter from the Student Disability Center or a sticker on their student ID indicating an exemption has been granted.
 The student must share with you one or the other to demonstrate they have an exemption.